Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 An Attitude of Pride

-The false teachers in Colossae also had a false humility.
+You see, the false teachers in Colossae also had a false humility.
 It was rooted in their worship of angels and also in other experiences that they claimed to have that were above and beyond what the normal Christian would experience.
-Verse 18 goes on to say, such a person goes into great detail about what he has seen, and his unspiritual mind puffs him up with idle notions.
+Verse 18 goes on to say, “Such a person goes into great detail about what he has seen, and his unspiritual mind puffs him up with idle notions.”

 We don’t have too many people today bragging about their worship of angels, but there are still plenty of professing Christians who, with a false humility, brag about their relationship with the Lord.
 Perhaps we see it especially among those professing Christians who teach that unless you speak in tongues you don’t have the fullness of Christ.
 Some even teach that you are not saved unless you speak in tongues.